There's an old saying in business that “a happy customer tells a friend, but an unhappy customer tells the world”.

 So, aligning your best experiences to your best customers, because often brands will say, ‘Well, I can't afford to give a return bag to every customer.’
 And we're saying, ‘You don't have to give it to every customer.’
 Give everything you've got to your best customers.
 Don't let them down.”

-Whether focusing on your VIP customers or looking to improve CX across the board, there are myriad ways to leverage your eCommerce platform in elevating the customer experience.
+Whether focusing on your VIP customers or looking to improve CX across the board, there are myriad ways to leverage your B2B ecommerce platform in the pursuit of excellence.

-In the B2B world, personalising the eCommerce experience can go a long way toward making your customer feel recognised and valued.
-Perhaps after logging into your website, a large government or mining customer sees their organisation’s logo featured alongside yours.
-With a personalised site 'skin', their contract items prominently displayed in the product feed and a re-order template at the ready, your platform can make them feel as though they’re ‘at home’ in their own portal.
+Just as in retail and B2C, personalising the B2B ecommerce experience can go a long way toward making your customer feel recognised and valued.
+For example, after logging into your website, a large government or mining customer sees their organisation’s logo featured alongside yours.
+Their contract items are featured prominently in the product feed, and a customised re-order template is ready to go with all their favorite products.
+By using your platform to provide a personalised portal, you've made your customer feel at home, and made their job easier to boot.

-No matter how you choose to approach CX, your eCommerce platform is a powerful channel, an extension of your people, and ultimately another ambassador for your brand.
+No matter how you choose to approach CX, it pays to remember that your B2B ecommerce platform is a powerful channel, an extension of your people, and ultimately an ambassador for your brand.